 Now my sons were experiencing symptoms similar to those which I experienced several decades ago.
 Experts generally agree that keratoconus can be hereditary, suggesting that our family’s struggles with the disease had just begun.

 My Sons’ Diagnosis

 A visit with our doctor soon confirmed my fear; both Michael and Angelo had keratoconus.
 I was absolutely devastated, knowing that the cycle had essentially started over again.
 I feared for Angelo in particular, as he had trouble wearing regular contact lenses prior to his diagnosis.
 I worried that there would be no way for him to effectively manage the disease with specialty lenses or glasses– especially since both eyes were progressing rapidly.
-The memory of my corneal transplant was still fresh, as my recovery had been long and painful.
-In the end I needed a total of 32 stitches and was off my feet for weeks.
 I had heard that keratoconus could be hereditary, but I never thought it would affect us like this.
-I didn’t want my sons to put their lives on hold for this surgery or miss out on important events in high school and college.
+I didn’t want my sons to put their lives on hold or miss out on important events in high school and college.

 Chang H.Y., Chodosh J. The genetics of keratoconus.
 Semin.
 Ophthalmol.
 2013;28(5-6):275–280.